 I came to appreciate the various reasons why parents choose to educate their children outside of schools, what their hopes and expectations are and to understand how I might help home educated students to achieve their best.

 I started by helping some friends’ children with their exam courses and then began tutoring groups of home educators towards the CIE English Language exam in 2009.
-I teach these groups in family homes in, and within reach of, Oxford, where I live.
+I teach most of these groups in family homes in, and within reach of, Oxford, where I live.

 I teach the following subjects: